 This is the latest in a series of prison sentences handed down to climate activists in the UK for taking part in protests against the use of fossil fuels.

-However, these sentences do not appear to have had any deterrent effect on the Just Stop Oil movement.
-Hours after the sentence was handed down, three more Just Stop Oil activists threw soup at two more Van Gogh sunflower paintings in the Poets and Lovers exhibition at the National Gallery, the same venue for the 2022 protests.
+However, these sentences appear to have had little deterrent effect on the Just Stop Oil movement.
+Hours after the sentences were handed down, three more Just Stop Oil activists threw soup at two more Van Gogh sunflower paintings in the Poets and Lovers exhibition at the National Gallery, the same location where the 2022 protests took place.

 Hoai Phuong (according to CNN)